 Repairing Legacy Code - Automatically

-I think that many developers justify this with the fact that code is to complex to clean it automatically.
+I think that many developers justify this with the fact that code is too complex to clean it automatically.
 Actually complexity is the main impediment for automation - automation needs simple stupid tasks.

 However - test writing is a kind of simple stupid: